Programming Resource Center

 Who can utilize the PRC resources?

 If you are a student in a department undergraduate class, you are welcome to come to the PRC for help with programming questions.
+Please note that the TA for your class is always the best resource for help.

 Does this replace the help I can get from the Teaching Assistant for my class?